cockroachdb/docs/v23.1/full-text-search.md

 ### Process a document

 To make a document searchable, convert it to the [`TSVECTOR`](tsvector.html) data type.
 A `TSVECTOR` value consists of individual *lexemes*, which are normalized strings used for text matching.
+Each lexeme also includes a list of integer positions that indicate where the lexeme existed in the original document.

 The `to_tsvector()` [built-in function](functions-and-operators.html#full-text-search-functions) converts a string input into a `TSVECTOR` value: